Supporting reading in Year 5 (Age 9-10)

 How to help at home

-There are plenty of simple and effective ways you can help your child with reading in Year 5.
-Here are our top tips.
+There are plenty of simple and effective ways you can help your child with reading in Year 5/Primary 6.

 At this age, it is tempting to leave your child to get on with reading on their own.
 But hearing a story read to them is still very important for developing their comprehension.
 Here are a few reasons why:

 - Hearing a story read out loud means that your child can have access to books that may as yet be too challenging to read alone.
 These challenging texts will help to develop their comprehension skills.